Cross-Country Moving Companies: Services, Costs, and How to Choose

 An easy and possibly even cheaper way to move across the country is to ship your items via a delivery service instead of moving them.

-This case is typically for those that don’t have a lot of personal possessions to move in the first place.
+This case is typically for those who don’t have a lot of personal possessions to move in the first place.

 Instead of having to rent a truck to pack in a few things, shipping them through USPS, FedEx, or other delivery services may be your best bet.
 These companies also offer to ship larger items if need be.